 We recycle everything we can, we buy secondhand whenever practical.
 We compost everything compostable.
 Everything we no longer need, we donate to Emmaus, a charity that sells secondhand goods.
 We often exchange our horse manure compost for home-made jams, compotes and yoghourts – perfect supplements to our guests’ already copious breakfasts!

 We source our meat, cheese and eggs from neighbours, friends and our favourites at the local markets – people who raise their animals in free-range conditions.
 Our guests often comment on the incredible taste and colour of our eggs.
-Most of the fish we cook come out of our own lake – another reason why we can not use artificial insecticides, if this gets into our lake, it would .destroy the carefully balanced natural habitat of our fish.

 In the winter, we heat our house with wood from the trees in our woods, taking care to replant what we use.
 We plant to replant several indigenous trees, mostly oaks, a legacy for future generations.